oliviawestmacottssw/SSW.Rules.Content/rules/setup---do-you-have-an-ergonomic-setup/rule.md

 - Feet should be either flat on the ground or on a slightly angled foot rest
 - Shoulders and arms should be parallel to the ground
 - Lower back should have support
-- ​You should be able to comfortably sit up straight
+- You should be able to comfortably sit up straight